 For example, Sigma provides ring signatures by default.
 Let’s say you create a “ring spending contract” for two people to spend from the same address, but you want to keep the transactions private.
 This is not possible with Bitcoin.

 In order to create a cryptocurrency ring with robust privacy, a large ring size would be required.
 This could be difficult and expensive with a 10 or 20-person size.
-In order to do it with Ethereum, it would be complicated and expensive.
+Order to do it with Ethereum, would be complicated and expensive.
 However, our friend at Webisoft that there are currently too many options for developers to create smart contracts on, causing issues when clients request a specific chain.

 ERG vs ETH